MirantisContainers/mke-docs/content/docs/operations/backup-restore/in-cluster.md

 Optionally, you can view detailed logs by running the `mkectl restore logs --name test-20240507173309` command.

-## Accessing the minio console
+## Accessing the MinIO Console

-To access the MinIO console, first get the generated credentials from your cluster
+To access the MinIO Console:

 1. Obtain the username from your cluster: